Is Online Banking Safe? If You Do It Right

 The COVID-19 pandemic launched unprecedented levels of remote-access work.
 Pandemic lockdowns left employers scrambling to create new remote work models and security experts laboring to keep the post-pandemic workforce safe.
 Working on home networks presented many unique cyber security challenges.
 However, working outside your home network, using mobile devices such as cell phones, tablets and laptops, is even less secure.
 This means that mobile banking security is more complex than security of online banking performed in your home office.
 Banking while out and about presents new vulnerabilities.
 However, there are simple steps to make mobile banking more secure:

-- Only Use Certified Mobile Banking Apps From Your Bank – By using your bank’s own app, you will get a clean, virus-free download.
-Also, when using your bank’s official app, you will avail yourself of all the cyber protections built into their platform from the start.
+- Only Use Certified Mobile Banking Apps from Your Bank – By using your bank’s own app, you will get a clean, virus-free download.
+Also, when using your bank’s official app, you will also get all the cyber protections built into their platform.

-- Use Strong Passwords – Using birthdays, anniversaries or your pet’s name for passwords is no longer an option.
-Hackers have developed many ways to guess simple passwords associated with things in your life.
+- Use Strong Passwords – Using birth year, anniversaries or 2222 for passwords is no longer an option.
+Hackers have developed automated ways to guess simple passwords associated with things in your life.
 Unique, multi-character passwords containing a combination of upper- and lower-case letters, numbers and special characters are best.
-If you are unsure how to create strong passwords, consider purchasing password management software.
-A reputable password management app will generate complicated, strong passwords and securely store them for you.
+Cyber security professionals now recommend using a password manager (also known as a password locker).
+A reputable password management app will generate complicated passwords and securely store them for you.
+You can access them from any device.

-- Only Use Online Banking Apps With Multifactor Authentication – Multifactor authentication (MFA) has become standard for banking apps.
+- Only Access Online Banking Apps Using Multifactor Authentication – Multifactor authentication (MFA) has become standard for banking apps.
 With a 400% increase in cybercrime over the last few years, MFA has become a robust second line of defense for logging into online banking apps.
 With MFA, you are sent a random security code after entering your credentials, usually by text or email.
 Because the code is for one-time use and is randomly generated, MFA affords the user a great extra layer of cyber security.
+If you suddenly get a code when you are not trying to log in, it means someone is trying to break into your bank account.

-- Don’t Use Public WiFi For Online Banking – Cybercriminals love public WiFi.
+- Do not Use Public WiFi for Online Banking – Cybercriminals love public WiFi.
 Unfortunately, public WiFi is an unsecured internet connection and, therefore, easy to breach.
 Unless you use a Virtual Private Network (VPN), you should avoid using public WiFi for all private online activities, especially banking.

-- Be on “Yellow Alert” for Phishing and Smishing Attacks – Users are essential components of their own cyber security.
+- Be on “High Alert” for Phishing and Smishing Attacks – Users are responsible for their own cyber security and must learn how to protect themselves.
 Phishing (via emails) and smishing attacks (via texts) are created to fool users into believing the communications are from trusted sources.
 However, close inspection will reveal differences, particularly in the domain name associated with the sender.
 For example, a hacker might create an email address such as “JohnDoe@qmail.com.”
 At first glance, it appears to be from a Gmail account.
 However, it actually says “@qmail.com.
 One letter is easy to miss.
 That is why it is wise to slow down and “think before you click.”
 Smishing uses the same approach in text messages.

 - Create Warning Alerts – Setting up alerts for suspicious banking activity is another way to stop or mitigate online banking cyberattacks.
-Then, when receiving an alert, it should be addressed as soon as possible.
+Then, when receiving an alert, it should be addressed as soon as possible by contacting the bank security department directly (not using a suggested phone number in a text).

-Online banking security is no joke.
+Mobile banking and mobile banking app security is no joke.
 Banks work very hard to provide the most secure online banking experience.
-However, the care and vigilance of online banking customers, monitoring their cyber security, is essential to protecting online banking transactions.
-Finally, conforming to suggested best practices is part of IT maintenance and makes users part of their own cyber defense teams and will help stop financial cybercrimes before an attack.
+However, the vigilance of online banking customers monitoring their cyber security is essential to protecting online banking transactions.
+Finally, conforming to suggested banking security best practices is part of basic cybersecurity.
+Users must be part of their own cyber defense team and learn to avoid the risky behaviors that lead to financial cybercrimes.
+Contact you IT technician to schedule the installation of VPNs, password managers or for a network and device security assessment.
+Online banking is safer if you follow security rules and best practices.